hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 ## XoT transfers

 For a zone transfer between two end points to be considered protected with XoT all XFR requests and response for that zone MUST be sent over TLS connections where at a minimum:

 * the client MUST authenticate the server by use of an authentication domain name using a Strict Privacy Profile as described in [@!RFC8310]
-* the server MUST validate the client is authorized for the zone transfer by using either Mutual TLS (mTLS), TSIG/SIG(0) or an IP based ACL.
+* the server MUST validate the client is authorized to request or proxy a zone transfer by using one or both of the following:
+      * an IP based ACL
+      * Mutual TLS (mTLS)

-Authentication mechanisms are discussed in full in (#xot-authentication-models), and transfer group policies are discussed in (#policies-for-both-axot-and-ixot).
+The server MAY also require a valid TSIG/SIG(0) signature, but this alone is not sufficient to authenticate the client.
+Authentication mechanisms are discussed in full in (#authentication-mechanisms) and the rationale for the above requirement in (#xot-authentication).
+Transfer group policies are discussed in (#policies-for-both-axot-and-ixot).

 ## XoT connections